 - Add four tablespoons of cornstarch and two tablespoons of butter to the mixture while it’s simmering.
 The cornstarch will act to bind the mixture together to create a thicker, creamier consistency to your moonshine, especially as it cools in the fridge.
 The butter also makes the moonshine thicker but it will also add a nutty flavor to the concoction.

 - Replace the tub of fresh or frozen blueberries with two tin cans of blueberry in heavy syrup.
 By substituting fresh or frozen berries for sugary, syrupy blueberries, you’re accepting the risk of contracting diabetes after finish one mason jar full of your homemade blueberry moonshine.
-Canned blueberries in heavy syrup is high in sugar and glucose syrup which numbs the natural tartness of the fruit.
+Canned blueberries in heavy syrup are high in sugar and glucose syrup which numbs the natural tartness of the fruit.
 Each bite of the syrupy blueberries will leave an explosion of delicious, sweet goodness that’ll easily raise your blood sugar levels.

-- Replace ¼ gallon of the blueberry fruit juice with sparkling lemonade.
+7. Replace ¼ gallon of the blueberry fruit juice with sparkling lemonade.
 The added lemony drink will add another dimension of sweet and sour that will make your moonshine more palatable with the more pronounced contrasts in flavor.
 Blueberries and lemons are a match made in heaven, especially with sugar to balance the natural sourness from both fruits.